DATA-BACKED GUIDE · UPDATED JULY 2026

 How to pay less

-- Keep the existing floor and roof if they are sound, and spend the budget on insulation and damp proofing that you cannot see but will feel.
+- Keep the existing floor and roof if they are sound, and put the budget into insulation and damp proofing instead, which you will not see but will feel every day the room is used.

-- Convert an integral garage rather than a detached one where you can, since the services are already close by.
+- Convert an integral garage rather than a detached one where you have the choice, since the services (electrics, heating, water) are already close by and do not need long new runs.

-- Avoid adding plumbing unless you really need it, as a bathroom or kitchenette is one of the biggest single cost jumps.
+- Avoid adding plumbing unless you genuinely need it.
+A bathroom or kitchenette is one of the biggest single cost jumps, so a plain home office or bedroom will always come in cheaper.

-- Reuse the existing garage opening for a window and standard wall rather than reshaping the whole front elevation.
+- Reuse the existing garage opening for a window and standard wall rather than reshaping the whole front elevation, which adds cost for brickwork, structural work and finishing.

 Common questions